ytomino/boehmgc-ada/readme.rst

 -------

 It is licensed under the New BSD License, see below.
-Also, please apply the license of Boehm GC when static linking.
+Also, please apply the license of Boehm-Demers-Weiser Garbage Collector when static linking.

 **license of boehmgc-ada** ::